leonvandenbeukel/CNC-Machine-V3/README.md

 ### Power and motors

 To power the NEMA 17 stepper motors I've converted an old ATX PC power supply and used the 12V output.
 The type of stepper motors I use for the Y- and Z axis are: 17HS19-2004S1, the type for the X axis is: 42BYGHW811.
+Both type of motors can be used.
 For the wiring I've used CAT5 network cable.

 ### Cost Estimation